Electrokinetics - Explosive Development

-This field has undergone explosive development during the past 10 years, as a better understanding of molecular phenomena near different surfaces can open the door to brand new technologies and materials in the fields of medicine, biochemistry, nanotechnology, engineering, solar cells, batteries etc. Due to their immense growth potential, these fields have spent countless billions on research, resulting in some significant breakthroughs in recent years.
+During the past 10 years the field of Electrokinetics has undergone explosive development, as a better understanding of molecular phenomena near different surfaces can open the door to brand new technologies in the fields of medicine, biochemistry, nanotechnology, engineering (e.g. solar cells, or electric car batteries - a very hot topic!) etc. Due to their immense growth potential, these fields have spent countless billions on research, resulting in some significant breakthroughs in recent years.

-An important field of research is microfluidics, which studies the behavior, control and manipulation of various liquids (water or other solutions) in very small (micro- or nanoscale) channels - making these findings particularly relevant to a better understanding of capillary phenomena inside damp walls.
+An important field of research is microfluidics, which studies the behavior, control and manipulation of small amounts of liquids (water or other solutions) in very small (micro- or nano-scale) channels - making its findings particularly relevant in understanding capillary phenomena inside damp walls.

 Electroosmosis - New Discoveries

-The electroosmotic pumping effect achieved with high DC voltages (typically several thousands of volts) has been known and studied for quite some time.
-The effect of AC or pulsed voltages onto charged capillaries has not been studied until recently, as the phenomenon was significantly more complex.
-However recent studies have confirmed, that small AC voltages can create in small capillaries pumping pressures of hundreds of atmospheres (bars), resulting in a significant pumping effect.
+- AC electroosmosis: the effect of AC or pulsed voltages onto charged capillaries has not been studied until relatively recently, as the phenomenon was significantly more complex than its DC counterpart.
+Recent studies have however confirmed, that even small AC voltages can create in small capillaries pumping pressures of hundreds of atmospheres (bars) - a very significant pumping effect.

-One of the major recent breakthroughs of this field was the discovery of the induced charge electroosmosis phenomena - the fact that small external fields can generate (induce) an electroosmotic flow, resulting in an electroosmotic pumping effect along the capillary walls.
+- Induced charge electroosmosis: one of the very recent major breakthroughs of this field was the discovery of the induced charge electroosmosis - that the presence of small external fields can also create electroosmotic pumping along capillary walls.

-Here is a summary in plain English of the most important concepts:
+Here is a summary of the most important concepts from the video:

-- Electroosmosis in real life is a very complex phenomenon.
-We try to understand and describe the movement of a fluid carrying irregularly shaped particles (referred to as "broken symmetries") in irregularly shaped capillaries with variable surface charges.
-These are a lot of variables that create a very complex set of phenomena.
+- Electroosmosis in real life is a very complex phenomenon as it involves the movement of a charged fluid carrying irregularly shaped particles (called "broken symmetries" in the video) in irregularly shaped capillaries with variable surface charges.
+This results in a very complex set of phenomena.

-- Low-frequency AC or pulsed fields create electroosmotic flows resulting in the movement of water along the capillary walls.
-Irregular particles can also move sideways or even spin under the influence of an AC field.
+- Induced fields can create electroosmotic flows resulting in the movement of water along the capillary walls.
+Irregular particles can even move sideways or spin under the influence of an AC field.

-This discovery opens the door to new technologies in handling rising damp, which by altering the surrounding electric or magnetic fields can decrease, nullify or reverse the capillary effect.
+These findings can lead to to new technologies in the handling of rising damp, by reversing the capillary effect by altering the surrounding electric or magnetic fields.